-The hGBP1, -2 and -3 proteins are paralogs of mGBP1 and mGBP2, and both hGBP1 and mGBP2 show isoprenylation, which targets proteins to intracellular membranes and/or facilitates protein/protein interactions (43).
+The hGBP1, -2, and -3 proteins are paralogs of mGBP1 and mGBP2, and both hGBP1 and mGBP2 show isoprenylation, which targets proteins to intracellular membranes and/or facilitates protein/protein interactions (43).
 Such findings suggest that these GBPs may play similar roles in protecting human and mouse cells against T. gondii infection.
-Our present data clearly show that hGBP1 is recruited to T. gondii PVs (Fig. 6A and 6B) and provides additional evidence that hGBP1 plays a role similar to that of mGBP1/2.
-Interestingly, our RNA-seq and RNAi data showed that hGBP1, not hGBP2, is the main responder in IFN-γ-stimulated human MSCs.
+Our present data clearly show that hGBP1 is recruited to T. gondii PVs (Fig. 6) and provides additional evidence that hGBP1 plays a role similar to that of mGBP1/2.
+Interestingly, our RNA-seq and RNAi data showed that hGBP1, not hGBP2, is the main responder in IFN- γ -stimulated human MSCs.
 Thus, hGBP1 is unlikely to interact with hGBP2 to execute this protective function.
-The third paralog, hGBP3, is also not likely to be a main effector, as its depletion showed little change.
-Thus, hGBP1 in human MSCs stimulated by IFN-y could be a functional homodimer in the innate immune response.
-Recently, Haldar et al. reported that the deposition of mGBPs on T. gondii-containing vacuoles needed IRG protein-dependent ubiquitination of PVs after priming their host cells with IFN-γ (44).
-The recruitment of hGBPs to the membranes of T. gondii-containing PVs is regulated by the autophagic protein, ATG16L1, in IFN-γ-stimulated human fibroblast-like (HAP1) cells (45).
-Here, using both the non-cyst and cyst forming strains (RH/GFP and PLK/RED) of T. gondii (46), we observed the recruitment of endogenous hGBP1 to T. gondii-containing PVs at 3 hr post-infection in IFN-γ-stimulated human MSCs (Fig. 6A and 6B).
+The third paralog, hGBP3, is also not likely to be a main effector, as its mRNA level was low and of little capability of up-regulation (Fig. 3).
+Thus, hGBP1 in human MSCs stimulated by IFN- γ could be a functional homodimer in the innate immune response.

+Recently, Haldar et al. reported that the deposition of mGBPs on T. gondii-containing vacuoles needed IRG protein-dependent ubiquitination of PVs after priming their host cells with IFN- γ (44).
+The recruitment of hGBPs to the membranes of T. gondii-containing PVs is regulated by the autophagic protein, ATG16L1, in IFN- γ -stimulated human fibroblast-like (HAP1) cells (45).
+Here, using both the noncyst and cyst-forming strains (RH/GFP and PLK/RED) of T. gondii (46), we observed the recruitment of endogenous hGBP1 to T. gondii-containing PVs at 3 h postinfection in IFN- γ -stimulated human MSCs (Fig. 6).
 The signaling pathway that is responsible for recruiting hGBP1 to act against T. gondii is not yet fully understood.
-Future studies are needed to examine whether hGBPs contribute directly to membrane blebbing and the physical disruption of the PV membrane and/or if they modulate the function of other effectors at this interface.
+Future studies are needed to examine whether hGBPs contribute directly to membrane blebbing and the physical disruption of the PV membrane and/or whether they modulate the function of other effectors at this interface.

-In summary, we herein define hGBP1 as an important effector molecule in the IFN-γ-triggered autonomous resistance of human MSCs against T. gondii infection.
-Our studies reveal that non-lymphocytes could apply various mechanisms of IFN-γ-triggered autonomous resistance against T. gondii infection in a cell type-specific and species-specific manner.
+In summary, we herein define hGBP1 as an important effector molecule in the IFN- γ -triggered autonomous resistance of human MSCs against T. gondii infection.
+Our studies reveal that nonlymphocytes could apply various mechanisms of IFN- γ -triggered autonomous resistance against T. gondii infection in a cell typespecific and species-specific manner.
 Human MSCs offer an excellent example of a somatic cell type that plays a very important role in the host defense system by providing protection against intracellular pathogens such as T. gondii.
-The emerging involvement of MSCs in hematopoiesis and antimicrobial responses suggest that they are worthy of further development in the context of novel cellular antimicrobial therapies aimed at reducing infection-related morbidity and mortality, particularly in immunocompromised patients.
+The emerging involvement of MSCs in hematopoiesis and antimicrobial responses suggests that they are worthy of further development in the context of novel cellular antimicrobial therapies aimed at reducing infection-related morbidity and mortality, particularly in immunocompromised patients.